codeclimate/codeclimate-rubocop/config/contents/lint/ambiguous_regexp_literal.md

-This cop checks for ambiguous regexp literals in the first argument of a method invocation without parentheses.
+Checks for ambiguous regexp literals in the first argument of a method invocation without parentheses.

 ### Example: